 The South End of the Camp

-From the intersection where the Grey House stands, we now cross ul.
+From the intersection where the Grey House stands, cross ul.
 Abrahama and continue up ul.
 Heltmana (the continuation of ul.
 Jerozolimska).
 This residential street was known as ‘SS-strasse’ during the war for it was here that the Nazi officers lived, including camp commandant Amon Goeth at number 22, known as the ‘Red House.’
 You can see the back of the house by making a detour onto ul.
-Lecha, and if we follow it to the end and make a left onto the dirt trail there it will lead us to 'H Górka'.
+Lecha, and if you follow it to the end and make a left onto the dirt trail there it will lead you to 'H Górka'.
 One of the camp’s mass execution sites, it was here that the Nazis later exhumed the bodies of 10,000 Jews and burned them to hide their crimes.
 The name is a vulgar bit of Polish word play taken from the name of the SS officer who ordered the first executions here (Albert Hujar) and the Polish word for the male member; a print-friendly translation would be ‘Prick’s Hill.’
-Today the site is marked by a modest wooden cross with a crown of thorns, surrounded by a few benches.
+Today the site is marked by a modest wooden cross with a crown of thorns.

 From here you can see the large stone monument, which stands atop 'C Dołek' - Płaszów’s other main execution yard.
 Towering over not only the camp, but also the highway towards which it unfortunately faces, this monolithic Soviet-era monument is known as the ‘Memorial of Torn-Out Hearts.’
 Designed by Witold Cęckiewicz and unveiled in 1964, the inscription reads, “To the memory of the martyrs murdered by the Nazi perpetrators of genocide in the years 1943-45.”
 Near its base are two other monuments: to the left, a low-lying plaque remembering the Hungarian Jewish women processed in Płaszów on their way to Auschwitz; to the right, a stone obelisk commemorating all the Jewish victims of the camp.
 The last line of the long text reads, “In memory of those murdered, whose final scream of anguish is the silence of this Płaszów graveyard.”